2.11 PRECONSTRUCTION CONFERENCE

 Scheduling the Meeting

-Preconstruction meetings may be scheduled anytime after the award of the contract.
-Often times, the meetings are scheduled well in advance of the time that the work will start in order to allow for coordination of utilities, work of other governmental agencies or other construction contracts.
+Preconstruction meetings may be scheduled any time after the award of the contract.
+Often, the meetings are scheduled well in advance of the time that the work will start to allow for coordination of utilities, work of other governmental agencies or other construction contracts.
 While these meetings are productive in discussing the schedule of the project, key project personnel that will be directly involved with the project may not be available.
-Therefore, the opportunity to discuss critical quality issues between the project personnel that will have primary responsibility for the work does not occur.
+Thus, the opportunity to discuss critical quality issues between the project personnel that will have primary responsibility for the work does not occur.

 For complex projects that do require advanced coordination of the intended schedule, an earlier meeting should be held that would involve other appropriate people.
 These earlier meetings should focus on the planning efforts needed to achieve the intended schedule.

 Administrative Details (May be addressed by preconstruction questionnaire)

 Before commencing any work not covered by the contract, the contractor and the engineer must agree on the price or prices to be paid for the work.
 Extra work performed before this agreement cannot be considered for payment.
 The basis of payment for the cost of extra work follows four general categories:

 On force account work, the contractor is required to record labor, equipment and material furnished on a “Statement of Force Account” (Form 181213).
 The form, which is prepared in duplicate, shall be signed by the inspector and contractor’s representative at the end of each day’s work.
 Both the contractor and inspector will retain a copy.